canada-ca/open-standards-normes-ouvertes/en/open-standards.md

 ### 5. Availability

-The standard is reached from discrimination against persons or endeavour.
+The standard is reached free from discrimination against persons or endeavour.
 The specifications of the standard are freely available in an open, accessible format.